SymfonyCasts/symfony6/sfcasts/ep3-doctrine/migrations.md

 special table, which literally stores a list of all of the migration classes that *have* been executed.
-Then, each time we run `doctrine:migrations:migrate`, it looks in our `migrations/` directory, finds all the classes, checks the database to see which *have* already been executed, and only calls the ones that *haven't*.
+Then, each time we run `doctrine:migrations:migrate`, it looks in our `migrations/` directory, finds all the classes, checks the database to see which have *not* already been executed, and only calls those.
-Once those have run, it adds them to the list.
+Once the new migrations finish, it adds them as rows to the `doctrine_migration_versions` table.

 You can visualize this table by running: